 Since joining Caspar Creek in 2014, Sara Fries has worked primarily with students in grades three, four and five.

 Sarah Taylor has been working with children in an elementary school setting since 1986.
 In addition to a multiple subjects teaching credential with an emphasis on early childhood education, her background includes a Bachelor of Arts in outdoor recreation.
-For the past three years she has been a part of the reading intervention team at Dana Gray Elementary (grades 3-5).
-Having been employed both as an after school day-care director with Ukiah Unified for three years, and a pre-school teacher for four years, she has an active, hands-on teaching style.
-This approach is particularly suitable to the Waldorf environment.
+Having most recently worked three years as part of the reading intervention team at Dana Gray Elementary (grades 3-5) in Fort Bragg, CA, and having previously directed an after-school program with Ukiah Unified for three years and been a preschool teacher for four years, Sarah has an active, hands-on teaching style that’s particularly well-suited to the Waldorf environment.

 Residencies in Morocco and Peru (two years each), as well as two months in Singapore, serve to enhance the scope of Sarah’s teaching methods when working with our diverse population here on the Mendocino coast.